 In Bulgaria, our team members decided that the company should support more than one project.
 Ideally dedicated to improving kid’s education, environmental efforts or social support.
 A great number said they’d like to volunteer themselves and make individual donations.

 Similarly, in Skopje our team chose to support education, environmental efforts and healthy living for kids.
 They would also gladly volunteer and make personal donations.
 The only difference being they’d prefer to support only one project for bigger impact.

-Most Melon team members (more than 80%) both in Bulgaria and Macedonia, also said that it’s very important that the company has a corporate social responsibility policy.
+Most Melon team members (more than 80%) both in Bulgaria and North Macedonia, also said that it’s very important that the company has a corporate social responsibility policy.
 So, we knew we were on the right path.